allanmboyd/formaterrors/README.md

         var formaterrors = require("formaterrors");
         var error = new Error("the error message");
-        var error = formatErrorsExports.boldError(error, "testFormatErrors");
+        var error = formatErrors.boldError(error, "testFormatErrors");
         console.log(error.stack);

-2. Highlight an assertion error using bold for the stacklines containing some pattern - say the name of a module.
+2. Highlight an error using bold for the stacklines containing some pattern - say the name of a module.
 Also, if the assertion message is long then the diff of the expected and actual are provided along with the expected and actual values: